38decibel/airsend-hub/README.md

        <img src="images/screenshots/18-branchB-kind-filled.png" width="240" alt="Device type and name for manual inclusion">
      </p>

-     If a conflict is detected (HTTP 409), the addon will warn you about rolling-code resynchronization before proceeding — you can still continue at your own risk:
+     If a conflict is detected (HTTP 409), the addon will warn you again before proceeding — see [the known limitation above](#-features) — you can still continue at your own risk, knowing the inclusion will likely be incomplete:

      <p align="center"><img src="images/screenshots/19-branchB-rollingcode-warning.png" width="320" alt="Rolling-code risk warning with override button"></p>